matemagyari/clojure_study/src/mini_projects/parallel/README.md

 Parallel computation with pipes and filters

 The task is to simulate a car factory that has multiple, independent workstations connected to each other by conveyor belts.
-The Factory has 3 in-queues, one for engines, one for coachworks and one for wheels arriving into the Factory.
+* The Factory has 3 in-queues, one for engines, one for coachworks and one for wheels arriving into the Factory continuously.
-Workstations to filter out the faulty parts operate on each in-queue.
+* Workstations to filter out the faulty parts operate on each in-queue.
-The intact parts are carried further by the conveyor belts to a workstation that assembles a car from each 'coachwork + engine + 4 wheels' combination.
+* The intact parts are carried further on conveyor belts to a workstation that assembles a car from each 'coachwork + engine + 4 wheels' combination.
-The cars are then moved to a workstation that randomly puts them on conveyor belts towards painter workstations.
-Finally all the conveyors from the painter stations ebb into one, the out-queue of the factory.
+* The cars then are then moved to a workstation that randomly puts each onto one of the conveyor belts towards 3 painter workstations.
+* Finally all the conveyors from the painter stations ebb into one, the out-queue of the factory.

 The Challenge is (minor) part a modelling task, (major) part a parallel processing exercise.
 All the workstations work independently and leveraging the parallel nature of the factory-process higher throughput is achievable than with a sequential solution.
 The aim is to maximize the number of cars produced in a fixed amount of time.